aurelia/store/doc/article/en-US/aurelia-store-plugin.md

 ### The Local Storage middleware

 The `localStorageMiddleware` stores your most recent emitted state in the [window.localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).
 This is useful when creating apps which should survive a full page refresh.
-Generally it makes most sense to place the middleware at the end of the queue to get the latest available value stored into localStorage.
+Generally, it makes the most sense to place the middleware at the end of the queue to get the latest available value stored in localStorage.

-In order to make use of it all you need to do is to register it as usual.
-By default the storage key will be `aurelia-store-state`.
+In order to make use of it all, you need to do is to register it as usual.
+By default, the storage key will be `aurelia-store-state`.
 You can additionally provide a storage-key via the settings to be used instead.

 <code-listing heading="Registering the LocalStorage middleware">
   <source-code lang="TypeScript">